wclr/yalc/README.md

 ### Keep it out of git
 - If you are using `yalc'ed` modules temporary while development, first add `.yalc` and `yalc.lock` to `.gitignore`.
 - Use `yalc link`, that won't touch `packages.json`
-- If you use `yalc add` it will change `package.json`, and ads `file:` dependencies, if you may want to use `yalc check` in the [precommit hook](https://github.com/typicode/husky) which will check package.json for `yalc'ed` dependencies and exits with error, if you forgot to remove them.
+- If you use `yalc add` it will change `package.json`, and ads `file:`/`link:` dependencies, if you may want to use `yalc check` in the [precommit hook](https://github.com/typicode/husky) which will check package.json for `yalc'ed` dependencies and exits with error, if you forgot to remove them.

 ### Keep it in git
 - You may want to keep shared `yalc'ed` stuff within the projects you are working on and treat it as a part of the project's codebase.
 This may really simplify management and usage of shared *work in progress* packages within your projects and help to make things consistent.
 So, then just do it, keep `.yalc` folder and `yalc.lock` in git.